 Nutrition makes a huge difference to your work performance.
 This may sound like your mother, but you can get better results from eating a better diet.
-And the most important meal of the day is breakfast.
+Breakfast is the most important meal of the day.

 If you plan to operate at peak levels for ten or more hours, a good breakfast is vital.
 There’s been a lot of research on the subject over the past 50 years or so.
-Some of the most relevant research to modern Knowledge Workers was carried out during – and immediately after – the Second World War.
+Some of the most relevant research was carried out during – and immediately after – the Second World War.

 Writing in her 1954 book “Let’s Eat Right to Keep Fit”, American nutritionist Adelle Davis says:

 “You determine how you will feel throughout each day by the type of breakfast you eat.
 You can produce inefficiency in yourself by eating too little food or too much of the wrong kind of food.
 Your breakfast establishes how readily your body can produce energy that day, or, more specifically the amount of sugar in your blood.
 Your energy production, which corresponds to the amount of sugar available, determines how you think, act and feel.
 Energy is produced in your body by burning (oxidising) sugar alone or sugar and fat together.”

 Importantly, Davis points out that your nerve and brain cells can only produce energy from sugar.
 So, basically if you’re going to think on you feet and get things done you need an adequate flow of energy, which means eating enough food to supply your sugar needs.